Medicinal Teas for Hormone Health and PCOS

-Herbal Teas, often called tisanes, are caffeine free infusions that contain a combination of herbs, flowers, seeds, fruits and other extracts seeped in boiling water.
+Herbal Teas, often called tisanes, are caffeine-free infusions that contain a combination of herbs, flowers, seeds, fruits, and other extracts seeped into boiling water.
 Just as food has been used as medicine for thousands of years, the benefits of herbal teas for women have been well known since ancient times.

 Why Choose Organic?

 Numerous studies are linking chemicals to endocrine disruption.
 There are over 3000 known hormone disruptors among the many chemicals that are produced every day.
 By choosing organic, you are ensuring the you are ingesting chemical and pesticide-free products.
 Whenever possible, choose 100% organic certified teas which ensures the highest level of purity.